mui/mui-x/docs/data/data-grid/filtering/filtering.md

 :::

-Header filtering adds a new header row using which the users can quickly add some filters to the columns.
-The filters added on filter panel are synchronized with the filtering row and vice versa.
+Header filtering adds a new header row that lets users quickly filter the columns.
+The filters added on the filter panel are synchronized with the header filters and vice versa.

 You can switch between different operators by clicking the operator button in the header filter cell or pressing <kbd><kbd class="key">Ctrl</kbd>+<kbd class="key">Enter</kbd></kbd> (or <kbd><kbd class="key">⌘ Command</kbd>+<kbd class="key">Enter</kbd></kbd> on macOS) when focusing on a header filter cell.